DTG vs DTF

 What is DTG printing?

 DTG, or Direct-to-Garment printing, is a method used to print designs directly onto t-shirts and other clothing, without additional tools like stencils, screens, or transfer papers.
-Imagine it like using a regular printer to print a picture on paper, but instead of paper, you’re printing on fabric.
+Similar to how you can use a regular printer to print a picture directly on paper, but instead of paper, you’re printing on fabric, and instead of a regular printer, you use a dedicated DTG printer.

 To have a thorough understanding of this printing methods and all its pros and cons, read our in-depth blog about Direct-To-Garment Printing and how it works.